Job Vacancy Announcement - Health Scientist Administrator (Program Officer)

 National Institute of Mental Health (NIMH)

 Individuals are encouraged to apply who can initiate, plan, develop, and direct NIMH extramural research programs administered by the Branch.
-The selected candidate will serve as Program Officer for a portfolio of grants, contracts, and/or cooperative agreements and participate in collaborative activities with other NIH institutes and Federal departments or agencies, as appropriate.
+Selected candidates will serve as Program Officers for a portfolio of grants, contracts, and/or cooperative agreements and participate in collaborative activities with other NIH institutes and federal departments or agencies, as appropriate.

-Competitive candidates are expected to be accomplished scientists with a good understanding of how biomedical research is performed and expertise in interdisciplinary genomics research focusing on understanding the genetics of the brain and behavior.
-A publication record, prior research experience, and evidence of familiarity with current literature in human genomics related to mental illness are essential.
-This position requires working independently and collaboratively and offers opportunities to impact priorities, develop new initiatives, and contribute to the advancement of a national research program.
+Competitive candidates are expected to be accomplished scientists with a solid grasp of how biomedical research is performed and expertise in advancing translational research using computational models and methods focused on multi-scale computational modeling of behavioral, biological, clinical, and other data types.
+A publication record, prior research experience, and evidence of familiarity with current literature in computational psychiatry are essential.
+These positions require the ability to work independently and collaboratively and offer opportunities to impact priorities, develop new initiatives, and contribute to the advancement of a national research program.

-This position requires working both independently and collaboratively.
 Strong organizational, oral, written, and communication skills are also required.
 Experience managing research programs and coordinating professional groups and associations' activities is also desirable.
 Strong organizational, oral, writing and communication skills are required.
-Experience with the grants review process is preferable.
-The successful candidate is subject to a background investigation and public financial disclosure requirements.
+Experience with the grant review process is preferable.
+Successful candidates are subject to a background investigation and public financial disclosure requirements.

 How to Apply

 The NIH encourages the application and nomination of qualified women, minorities, and individuals with disabilities.
-The HHS and NIH are Equal Opportunity Employers.
+HHS and NIH are equal-opportunity employers.